-What useful information would we learn about their eating habits or what type of car they prefer?
-Or what magazines they read, which social media platforms they use, and whether they’re iPhone or Android users?
-The data would utterly useless.
-And nobody in their right mind would consider it a representative sample.
+Would it make sense to ask these 150 people a series of questions and draw conclusions to represent the entire stadium?
+What useful information could be learned about eating habits or car preferences?
+Or what magazines they read, what social media they use, and whether they’re iPhone or Android users.
+The data would be useless.
+Nobody would consider it a representative sample.

-The Radio Ratings Process is Ridiculous
+The Radio Ratings Process is Ridiculous-and Broken

 How many people do you know that would pick up the phone when an unknown number calls?
 Or answer the door for a stranger that wants something from them?
+Or open junk mail?

 Any good researcher will tell you that you should never have two people in a study that know each other.
 That’s why we don’t just invite a group of friends or family members together to a perceptual study or music test.
 Yet, radio ratings invite the whole family – sometimes up to 8 members of a family.
 And then, they play games with the participants to get them to listen more.
 The more you listen, the more money you make.
 Results are that one diary or one family can make or break a radio station.

 Clearly, it is anything but a representative sample.
-But that is the radio ratings process.

-Maybe that’s why the placement of one meter caused a 38% increase for a station on a market’s ratings.
-This is a real-life ratings story.
+Maybe that’s why the placement of a single meter caused a 38% increase for a station on a market’s ratings.
+It happened to one of my client stations (in our favor).

+This is shocking but is more common than it should be.
 Here are the facts in this case:

-In one month, the station’s online stream grew from nowhere…literally a 0.0…to a 4.2 share in our (broad) target demographic.
+- In one month, the station’s online stream grew from 0.0 to 4.2 among 18-34 women.

-The over-the-air signal for this station was tied for #1 in that target demo with an 11.1 share.
+- The over-the-air signal was tied for #1 with an 11.1 share.

-If you add the ratings from the online stream (4.2) to the over-the-air share (11.1), the station has a 15.3.
+- Add the shares and the station has a 15.3.
 That’s an incredible gain of 38%

 Go ahead.
 Make the decision that will affect the station’s future. and perhaps your career.